ukparliament/weeknotes.data-search/16/index.md

 [Data day](https://twitter.com/dasbarrett/status/928304905697288192) was something of a curate's egg.
 [Dan](https://twitter.com/dasbarrett) thought it mostly good.
 Quite frankly Robert found it... challenging.

-The new post-data day 'Dan and the developers' session was good.
+The new post data day 'Dan and the developers' session was good.
 They went through work to do, context, and future plans.

 The 'work that Data and Search are doing for the website' bit was the smoothest yet.
 Also definitely more than 10% of the team's time.
 Some things were agreed:

 * Dan and [Jamie](https://twitter.com/oddtype) need to have a conversation with [Emma](https://twitter.com/_allenemma) about uptime and support.

-* Dan and Jamie need to have a chat about the technical approach to managing and publishing "content".
+* Dan and Jamie need to have a chat about the technical approach to managing and publishing 'content'.

 * We need to decide on how we model committee staff.

-* A user need for the bulk download of member photos has emerged.
+* A user need for the bulk download of Member photos has emerged.
 Data and Search have volunteered to do the work required.

-* We'll continue to prioritise work on divisions and written and oral questions and answers for the members' activity work.
+* We'll continue to prioritise work on divisions and written and oral questions and answers for the Members' activity work.

 ### Community